-Almost two weeks ago I found some interesting frugal F.I.R.E. movement blogs on the internet where some controversial articles were published and that made me even more curious about it.
+Almost two weeks ago I found some interesting and frugal F.I.R.E. movement blogs on the internet where some controversial articles about planning for financial freedom were published and that made me even more curious about it.

 So, I made some further research on the subject and tried to find out what the F.I.R.E.
 Movement is all about.
 Now that I have a broader knowledge as well as a better understanding what the frugalist F.I.R.E. movement is all about, I have decided …

 … to retire at 30 and share my master plan for financial independence with you here.

 Many out there have published their plan and are criticized for the fact that there are far too many factors that can not be influenced and no one could ever live on so little money – sometimes under $1,000 a month.
 Or it has been said that it is simply unrealistic to stop working at 30 years old.

 That’s why I’m all the happier today to introduce my own plan and thereby initiate a lively discussion with you.
 I’m probably going to bump into one or the other today, but I look forward to hearing your opinions and discussing it with you.

 Why financially free with 30?